 3.1 Explain the Tenancy Tribunal hearing process in accordance with the Residential Tenancies Act 1986.

-Range may include but is not limited to – filing of application, role of adjudicator, notice of hearing, service on tenants, non-attendance of parties, evidence, witnesses, costs, Tenancy Tribunal decision.
+Range may include but is not limited to – preparation and filing of application, role of adjudicator, notice of hearing, service on tenants, non-attendance of parties, evidence, witnesses, representation, costs, Tenancy Tribunal decision, personal conduct.

 Outcome 4